KiranBalija09/CAR-INSURANCE-CLAIM-PREDICTION/readme.md

-This is for testing purpose only ignore this file as of now
+This is for testing purpose only ignore this file as of now  i have gone through all the devo team and makes all the changes according to it.